CropModelingPlatform/Optim_management/README.md

 ### Usage

-It supposed that you yave yield netcdf files for the models STICS, DSSAT and Celsius in a same folder, estimated thanks to the LIMA platform.
+It supposed that you have the netcdf files outputs for the models STICS, DSSAT and Celsius in a same folder, estimated thanks to the LIMA platform.
 We named the absolute path of this folder "ModelOutput", and "resultPath" the path of the result.

         ```bash
         optim_sowingdate optim <ModelOutput> <resultPath>
         ```

-Results will be generated on your current repository.